Joe Biden, Bleeding Cash, Spent Nearly $1 Million on Private Jets

 Collectively, the expenditures have taken a toll on the Biden campaign’s bottom line and raised questions about its long-term viability.
 Overall, Biden currently has less than $9 million cash on-hand after taking in roughly $15.7 million during Q3 and spending $17.6 million during that same period.

 Asked for comment, a Biden aide noted that some of the cost of the private jet travel was for carbon offsets.
-As for the broader financial picture, Biden himself told reporters that he was not worried about his campaign’s financial situation.
+As for the broader financial picture, Biden, standing outside of the IBEW Electrical Trade Center in Columbus, Ohio, told reporters that he was not worried about his campaign’s financial situation.

 “We are doing fine.
 Fundraising is building we’ve raised a lot of money online and we’ve raised money offline as well.
 So we feel confident we're going to be ready,” said Biden.